 When Will Missoula ADA Improvements Be Completed?

 Where Will Missoula ADA Improvements Be In Missoula?

 In total, about 90 intersections in Missoula will be updated to become more accessible.
 Work will be performed in four different zones with completion scheduled for summer 2019, weather permitting.

 The streamlined construction process used to upgrade curb ramps is designed to reduce the time required to finish these improvements.
 That means less noise and disruption for neighbors and travelers around the work zone.

 The Montana Department of Transportation, WGM Group and Knife River Construction are united in their intention to minimize disruptions in each neighborhood where Missoula ADA improvements are performed.

-To subscribe to email updates on the project, contact Sarah Knobel .
+To subscribe to email updates about the project

 To subscribe to SMS updates, text “MissoulaADA” to 41411.

 Call the hotline at 406-207-4484 during business hours.